 Your pain may go away right away, or it may take several days.
 There may be a time when you feel like you have more pain.
 This is called a pain flare.
 If this happens, limit your activities for the first 24 hours and do things that don’t cause pain.
-Keep taking your pain medicine as prescribed.
+Keep taking your pain medicine as directed.
 You may return to your normal routine as soon as you are able.

-Most often, patients do not have any problems after treatment.
+Most patients do not have any problems after treatment.
 There is a slight risk of infection or bleeding at the injection site.
 There is also a slight chance of neck or shoulder pain.

 When to Call

 The day of the procedure, if you have any problems or concerns, call Madison Surgery Center.

 For new symptoms or signs of infection call your doctor listed on the After-Visit Summary.

 To discuss the next steps in your plan of care, contact the provider that ordered your procedure.
 Your doctor should have the report in 7-10 days.

 After hours, please contact the ordering provider’s clinic or the provider’s clinic that performed the procedure.
 Tell the receptionist you had a procedure that day and need to see your doctor.